markti/terraform-servicefabric-cluster/README.md

 > This setup is the minimum that should get you started, further resources will be required for a secure, monitored, etc production ready Service Fabric cluster
 > I also suggest reviewing the Microsoft Service Fabric Resource Manager documentation as well as the Quick Start Templates

+## Prepping a cluster certificate

+I used these [powershell scripts](https://github.com/ChackDan/Service-Fabric/tree/master/Scripts/ServiceFabricRPHelpers) to get the certificate into key vault.
+'Invoke-AddCertToKeyVault' is the magic command that will take the cert and put it into KeyVault the way the RGT is expecting it.

+Invoke-AddCertToKeyVault -SubscriptionId "<yourSubscription>" -ResourceGroupName <resourceGroupForVault> -Location eastus -VaultName "<yourVault>" -CertificateName "<certificateName>" -Password "<certificatePassword>" -UseExistingCertificate -ExistingPfxFilePath "C:\src\stuff\mycert.pfx"

+## Getting it working...

 While I find Microsoft's support here extremely disappointing, the process of reverse engineering the ARM template has really helped me fully understand each infrastructure component and its dependencies within the environment.